albertovpd/automated_etl_google_cloud-social_dashboard/README.md

 - Pub/Sub topic: Triggers (activates) the Cloud Function.
 - Cloud Scheduler: Schedule a Pub/Sub topic.
 - Cloud Storage: Data Lake.
 Gets fed periodically with the python script.
-- Dataprep: Load periodically from Cloud Storage to BigQuery.
+- Transfer: Load periodically from Cloud Storage to BigQuery (done before with Dataprep, but on September 2020 they will change their pricing and it is going to be unaffordable for any personal project).
 - BigQuery: Data Warehouse.
         - Creates different tables with the output of dataprep.
         - Performs a weekly query modifying tables.